 Optimize images for different screen resolutions

-Name the files according to the type of asset that they are, such as Square7070.png.
-If you intend to store the files in the same folder, include scale qualifiers in the file names.
-For example, you might give one of your files the following names: Assets\Square7070Logo.scale-100.png.
+Name the files according to the type of asset that they represent, such as Square7070.png.
+If you intend to store several files in the same folder, include scale qualifiers in the file names.
+For example, you might give one of your files the following name: Square7070Logo.scale-100.png.

 If you intend to organize the files in folders based on the scale factor, include the scale qualifier in the folder name instead of the file names.
 For example, you could store Square7070Logo.png and Square150150Logo.png in an Assets\Scale-100 subfolder.

 Open your solution and add the image files to the Assets folder of your app project.

 If you're using a shared app project to build an app for more than one form factor (for example, Windows and Windows Phone), consider adding your image file to the Assets folder of the shared project in your solution, but only if that image is appropriate for both form factors.

 In Solution Explorer, open the App Manifest Designer (Package.appxmanifest), and then choose the Visual Assets tab.